 Pizza Massilia

-What started life as a food truck has now become an ambitious bricks and mortar operation, with two restaurants in the city, in Ruam Rudee and on Sukhumvit 49, both boasting enormous dual pizza ovens built by expert pizza oven maker Stefano Ferrara
+What started life as a food truck has now become an ambitious mini-empire, with a flagship bricks-and-mortar restaurant on Ruam Rudee, a second branch in a small food court in Sathorn and the original pizza truck on Soi Sukhumvit 49.
+All boast enormous dual pizza ovens built by expert pizza oven maker Stefano Ferrara.

 This sense of confidence and aspiration extends to the pizzas here.
 Whilst Peppina seems to work best when deploying a ‘less is more’ approach, at Pizza Massilia, it’s all about true indulgence in topping form.
 Though the pizzas are nominally Neapolitan, plenty of luxury French ingredients make their way onto the menu.
 With that ethos in mind, go for the foie gras, fior di latte and organic figs, followed by a long, satisfied lie down.